rokkro/tmat/README.md

 10. The older the collection, the more dead profile pic links.

   #### CSV Export:
-1. Column headings are manually defined within the `headers` list in `export.py`.
+1. Column headings are defined within the `headers` list in `export.py`.
-2. The values are serached for within the current document.
-If they exist, the values are directly inserted into the `data` list.
-If they do not exist, a blank is inserted.
+2. Set fields are searched for within the current document in the db.
+If the field is empty or does not exist, a blank is inserted into the resulting CSV.
-3. Before being added to `data`, the emotion values are compared with one another for the highest value.
-Whatever the highest value refers to is inserted into the list.
+3. Emotion values are compared with one another for the highest value.
+The highest value is used.
 The same is done with the ethnicity values provided by the Kairos API.
-4. The `rightEyeCenterX` is subtracted from `leftEyeCenterX` (or is it the other way around?) for the `eyegap`, which is then inserted into `data`.
+4. The `rightEyeCenterX` is subtracted from `leftEyeCenterX` for the `eyegap`.
 5. The "Percent Quoted" column is found from the number of characters within double quotation marks (including the quotation marks themselves), divided by the total number of characters in the string.
 For example, in the sentence: `"Hello there", and "Goodbye" my friend!`, the number of characters in `"Hello there"` is added to the number of characters in `"Goodbye"`.
 This summation is then divided by the total characters and multiplied by 100 for a percentage.
 Anything using single quotation marks is ignored, as there doesn't seem to be a good way to differentiate apostrophes vs quotes.
-6. The `data` list is then written to the CSV file as a single row (the current document).
+6. The data list is then written to the CSV file as a single row, which makes up the current document.
 This process is repeated for every document in the collection.
 7. By default, .csv files are exported to the 'output' directory, created at the root of the project dir.
 A custom dir can be set in the config file.
 If you wish to create a single .csv file that already exists, you will have the option to append or overwrite the existing file.
 8. You also have the option to export an entire database's collections at once.
 This will automatically create .csv files using the collections' names.
 New .csv files with the same name as an existing file will be given a name like 'dog(0).csv', 'dog(1).csv', and so on.
 You will also be asked to enter a subdirectory name to aid with organization.
 This subdirectory will be created (or used if it already exists) within your default export directory.